Hurricane Otis ravages Acapulco, Mexico

 Acapulco as a smart city

 Nonetheless, concerns around the development of a smart city in Acapulco were linked to conspiracy theories that Hurricane Otis was a geoengineered weather event created by unknown malevolent state actors using technology available to agencies like HAARP (the High-frequency Active Auroral Research Program) based in Alaska.
-And, in the months after the storm, there were videos and discussions on various social media platforms like X and Bitchute commenting on these theories, which are all worth considering.

 Final thoughts